 Only list your experience working in a clinical setting as a credentialed veterinary technician in the five years prior to the application submission date.
-Work experience prior to June 1st 2016 will not be accepted.
+Work experience prior to June 1st 2017 will not be accepted.
 A credentialed technician is a person who holds an active license to practice as a veterinary technician in some state or province.
 In the USA, this requires passing both the VTNE (excluding CA prior to 2014) and state examinations (if applicable).
 International applicants must meet specific requirements set forth by each country (see below).

 List your name and contact information at the top of this form.
+Provide a personal email as the primary contact to ensure that you receive all communication from AVTAA emails.
 If any documents indicate a different last name, then BOTH names must be indicated on this form.
 Indicate birth name in parenthesis after your full name.
-For example, birth name is Sarah Smith; married name is Conner Sarah Conner (Smith).
+For example, birth name is Sarah Smith; married name is Conner $\Rightarrow$ Sarah Conner (Smith).